xendarboh/xendev/README.md

 ### Local (machine-specific) Configuration

+This configuration remains outside the image and is volume-mapped into the container at runtime.

 ```sh
 cp -a conf.local-example conf.local
 ```

+- `conf.local/bash.sh` sourced by bash; set custom environment like `GH_TOKEN`
-- `conf.local/directory_map.txt` list of "from:to" directory mappings for
+- `conf.local/directory_map.txt` list of `from:to` directory mappings to
-  preserving current working directory in new tmux windows (since tmux does not handle symlinked directories well).
+  preserve current working directory in new tmux windows (since tmux does not handle symlinked directories well).
 - `conf.local/lvim.lua` sourced by lunarvim's `config.lua`